NethServer/nethsecurity-docs/openvpn_tunnels.rst

 * ``Protocol``: OpenVPN is designed to operate optimally over UDP, but TCP capability is provided for situations where UDP cannot be used

 * ``Compression``: if enabled, data to be sent through the VPN tunnel will be compressed.
 This option is disabled by default both for security reasons.
-Compression is rarely essential nowadays, as internet traffic is typically already highly compressed and optimized.
+Compression is rarely essential nowadays, as internet traffic is typically already highly compressed and optimized

 * ``Digest``: the digest algorithm used to transform an arbitrarily large block of data into a fixed-size output.
 If not explicitly selected, the server and client will try to negotiate the best digest available on both sides